Updated: March 2, 2023

 How to Enjoy Your Days Off on Kauai

-- Go for a hike – Kauai offers plentiful opportunities to put some miles on your feet.
-Explore the Napali Coast, Waimea Canyon State Park and the Okolehau trail for starters.
-Because you’re in Kauai, a hike isn’t just any ordinary walk.
+- Go for a hike – Kauaʻi offers plentiful opportunities to put some miles on your feet.
+Explore the Na Pali Coast, Waimea Canyon State Park, and the Okolehao Trail for starters.
+Because you’re in Kauaʻi, a hike isn’t just any ordinary walk.
 Along the way, you’ll enjoy sights like breathtaking waterfalls, lush rainforests, and awe-inspiring coastal scenery.

-- Try shoreline fishing – You can catch all kinds of fish from the shoreline: Papio, Ulua, Akule and more.
-Throw a few in a frying pan and enjoy a locally-sourced feast for dinner.
+- Try shoreline fishing – You can catch all kinds of fish from the shoreline: papio, omilu, akule, and more.
+Throw a few in a frying pan, and enjoy a locally-sourced feast for dinner.

 - Throw a barbecue or a potluck – Invite your neighbors and your island friends and invite them to bring theirs.
 It’s a great, casual way to get to know your new community.